Criminal Justice MS

 Select two Criminal Justice courses.6

-Students who apply for the 4+1 combined program will be evaluated for acceptance into the program following the completion of the first semester of the junior year.
+Students who apply for the 4+1 program will be evaluated for acceptance into the program following the completion of the first semester of the junior year.
 These undergraduate applicants will be asked to submit a current undergraduate transcript, two letters of recommendation from a supervisor or professor, and an essay describing their interests and goals for pursuing graduate education in criminal justice.
 The essay also serves as a writing sample.
 The minimum GPA requirement is 3.00.

 Summer Post-Undergraduate Graduation: